lrfinotti/cybr201_book/01-WhatIsCrypto.md

 +++

 Therefore, in a *reasonably long* text, if XKU is the most frequent sequence of three letters, there is a good chance that X is t, K is h, and U is e.
-We will try to apply this idea shortly, but first, we need routines for encoding and decoding text.

 +++